 They weren’t even a true customer avatar or maybe even in the market for what we are doing.
 But they were attracted to the story and bought into the vision from theirs..

-You can tell stories about you personally, about your company, a product, a campaign, the founder or employees at the company or customers showcasing customers at the company, almost anything that you want.
+You can tell stories about yourself personally, about your company, a product, a campaign, the founder or employees at the company, or customers showcasing customers at the company, almost anything that you want.

 Let’s look into one of the stories that we wrote that had a lot of success:

 We have a post on our site that’s called Burning the Boats: Going All-In on a Side Project.

 A blog post on why Tommy quit arguably the greatest job in the world to go all-in on a side project, a digital marketing training course called ClickMinded.
 It’s what you’re reading right now.